-There are several types of mastoidectomy.
-These include:
+There are several types of mastoidectomy, including:

 - abscess in the brain

-- vertigo (dizziness)
+- dizziness or vertigo

 - ongoing ear drainage

-- spread of cyst into the brain
+- the spread of the cyst into your brain

 - use suction irrigation to keep the surgical area free of bone dust

 - remove the infected air cells